 Don’t be alarmed if your phone company isn’t listed on the Lifeline Support website.
-The Public Service Commission of Wisconsin has a downloadable list of local phone companies participating in the lifeline/Link-Up program.
-The latest list I was able to get my hands on was as of August 2009.
+The Public Service Commission of Wisconsin has a downloadable list of local phone companies participating in the Lifeline/Link-Up program.
+The latest list I was able to get my hands on was as of November, 2016.
 For a more up to date list, contact the Wisconsin Public service commission.

 Eligibility Requirements for Free/Discounted Phone Service

-The Lifeline/Link Up programs were created to help low income individuals obtain and pay for home phone service.
+The Lifeline/Link Up program was created to help low-income individuals obtain and pay for home phone service.
 Therefore, to qualify

 you must participate in one of the following programs: